Redirect HTTP to HTTPS in Apache

 # Other Apache Configuration

-The ServerName and ServerAlias directives are specifying the virtual host’s domain names.
-Make sure you replace it with your domain name.
+The ServerName and ServerAlias directives specify the virtual host’s domain names.
+Make sure you replace them with your domain name.

 The highlighted line, Redirect permanent / https://example.com/ inside the HTTP virtual host, redirects the traffic to the HTTPS version of the site.